 Elections for GSC officer positions for the 2016-2017 academic year were held during the Monday, May 2nd general meeting.
 As the GSC leadership team, we are excited about working to continue to improve the graduate school experience at CSU.

-A big congratulations to the winners of the 2016 GSC Advising & Mentoring Award:
+Congratulations to the winners of the 2016 GSC Advising & Mentoring Award:

 Dr. Asa Ben-Hur of Computer Science,